Every year, millions of Americans launch their own businesses. The Census Bureau reports over 4.3 million new business applications in 2020 alone.

 Created by Congress in 1953, the SBA doesn’t lend directly to small businesses.
 Instead, the SBA offers a variety of guarantee programs for loans made by qualifying banks, credit unions, and nonprofit lenders.

 Ask around among banks and credit unions about SBA loan programs, including a few of the following more popular programs.

 7(a) Loan Program

-These loans are a very common means of funding small businesses, and can be used to launch a new business or expand an existing business.
-There is no minimum 7(a) loan amount, though the SBA states that the program won’t back a loan of more than $5 million.
+A common means of funding small businesses, entrepreneurs can use these loans to launch a new business or expand an existing business.
+The program allows small-business loans up to $5 million.

 There are also specialized loan packages offered under the 7(a) umbrella, including the SBA Express Program, which offers a streamlined approval process for loans of up to $350,000.

 Interest rates on 7(a) loans depend on the lender, the size of the loan, and the borrower’s credit history.
 However, the SBA sets caps on the maximum spread a lender can add to the prime rate.